youndoldman/DietitianHelp/README.md

 	* Create sample assessment based on information provided --> Fill as much information as possible on the "Gather" tab.
 (Labs are still a Work In Progress (WIP), please ignore).

-		BUG #1 --> after filling info on "Gather" tab, hitting "Next" will not advance to the next tab.

-		Workaround
-			1. manually click on the "Assess" tab and hit "Run" to run the assessment.
-				This will create a sample assessment and will indicate any potential diagnosis based on the information provided in the "Gather" tab.
-			2. Go back to "Gather" and click "Next" so all the info filled in "Gather" can be saved on the database.

 	* Add notes relevant to Medical Nutrition Therapy -->